CONTENTS

 24. The "Manufacturing entry" is found in the processing basket menu.
 What is this function?

-A: This is a function supporting the customer company's production processing.
-Manufacturing entries must be made in Netvisor for stocked composite products, where sub-products are automatically reduced from inventory according to the composite product structure when the product is manufactured.
+A: Manufacturing entry is a function that supports production processing.
+For stocked composite products, a manufacturing entry is made in which sub products are automatically reduced from stock according to the composite product structure when the product is manufactured.

 25. I need to delete multiple products from the product register.
 How can I do this as easily as possible?

-A: The processing basket has a function "Update product publication status."
-Products in the processing basket at the time of the function can be mass-deleted in this section.
+A: The processing basket has a function "Update product publication status".

 26. I cannot edit the purchase price for products.
 What is the reason for this?